hdsdi3g/linux-springboot-packager/README.md

 ./run-tests.bash
 ```

-It will create a test DEB and RPM files for a demo java project on `test/demospringboot`, and optionnaly a EXE file.
+It will create a test DEB and RPM files for a demo java project on `test/demospringboot` and `test/democlispringboot` for CLI option, and optionnaly a EXE file.

 You will need all the mandatory DEB and RPM deps, optionnaly EXE deps.